Shin1203/Unit3--comsci-shin/README.md

 ------------
 The Client- Tech Crew Club Member Nabill Nuqman
 The Problem- As a member of the tech crew, Nabill often suffers due to the lack of keeping track of equipment, and the club struggles to keep track of things, and also loses equipment.
 They need a way to keep inventory and data on their equipment.
+Proposed Solution- Develop an app for the client which will act as a database, and will store all the tech crew equipment information, allowing users to edit information, as well as access it with ease.

+Sucess Criteria

 Developer plan- client will be involved in the entire process of development, giving feedback, wants complaints etc.